adshash/adshash/README.md

-- I’m interested in data science, machine learning and data visualisation/analysis in python.
+- Studying a BSc dual honours in math and physics.
+Interested in quantum computing.
 - ah02731@surrey.ac.uk
 - Pronouns: he/him